railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Send a request to get an understanding of its functionality:

 	#.
-Click on the  *Requests* link that should currently be showing  *No Requests*  This opens a window that lists all of your waiting requests.
+Click on the :guilabel:`Requests` link that should currently be showing :guilabel:`No Requests`.
+This opens a window that lists all of your waiting requests.

 	#.
-Click  *New* to create and send a new request.
+Click :guilabel:`New` to create and send a new request.

 	#.
 Complete the subject of the request, such as \ ``How are you?``\  then give a description of the enquiry in the field.

 	#.
-Click the  *Search* button to the right of the  *Send to* field and select  *Administrator* in the window that opens (that's the user that you're already connected as).
+Click the :guilabel:`Search` button to the right of the :guilabel:`Send to` field and select :guilabel:`Administrator` in the window that opens (that's the user that you're already connected as).

 	#.
-You can then link this request to other system documents using the  *References* field, which could, for example, be a partner or a quotation or a disputed invoice.
+You can then link this request to other system documents using the :guilabel:`References` field, which could, for example, be a partner or a quotation or a disputed invoice.

 	#.
-Click  *Send* to send the request to the intended recipient – that's yourself in this case.
-Then click  *Main Menu* to return to the original screen.
+Click :guilabel:`Send` to send the request to the intended recipient – that's yourself in this case.
+Then click :guilabel:`Main Menu` to return to the original screen.

 .. figure:: images/request_tab.png